laravel-enso/documentation/docs/packages/form-builder.md

 - `buttons`, array, enables the customization of various options for the buttons used in the forms, such as labels, colors, events and more
+- `dateFormat`, string, sets the default date format for `datepicker` fields.
+Note that for this fields and instance of `Carbon` is expected
 - `authorize`, boolean, flag that enables the integration with the laravel-enso authorization, meaning that certain user actions are not available if the user doesn't have access on the corresponding routes
 - `dividerTitlePlacement`, string, values may be 'left', 'center', 'right'.
 Affectes the placement of sections' divider text,